UshakovMaksym/rsschool-cv/cv.md

 * Tel. +38 (095) 023-53-15

 ## Summary ##
-Around 10 years in developing Desktop application using Delphi, C#, ERP 1C:Enterprise.
+Around 10 years in developing Desktop application using C#, ERP 1C:Enterprise.
 Last 2 years switching to developing web application using JavaScript, TypeScript, HTML, CSS.
 Basic knowledge in developing applications in a single page (SPAs) using various JavaScript frameworks like Angular, React.
 Good Understanding of Document Object Model (DOM) and DOM Functions.